anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Add explanations for terms such as 'target domain' and 'caPubs'
 * Fix minor editorial issues and update some external references

-From IETF draft ae-01 -> IETF draft ae-02:
+From IETF draft ae-01 to ae-02:

 * Architecture: clarify registrar role including RA/LRA/enrollment proxy